 Apply for a Consumer’s Exemption Permit so you can buy marked fuel that is exempt from fuel tax.

 Information on the Nova Scotia Indian Fuel Tax Exemption (NSIFTE) Program for status Indians of the Qalipu Mi’kmaq First Nation Band buying fuel on a reserve in Nova Scotia.

 Get a tax exemption when registering a used vehicle you received as a gift from an immediate family member.

 Get a tax exemption when registering a used vehicle you received as the beneficiary of an estate.

 Get your used vehicle appraised during a private sale if you don’t agree with the Canadian Red Book average wholesale value.

-Register for the Nova Scotia Indian Fuel Tax Exemption Program to buy fuel tax-free at registered service stations on reserves.
+Register for the Nova Scotia Indian Fuel Tax Exemption Program to buy fuel exempt from provincial fuel tax at registered service stations on reserves.

 Information for status Indians who want to increase the base fuel tax exemption under the NSIFTE Program.

 What you need to know about paying tax on a vehicle you buy privately.